tomm2000/git4noobs/git4noobs.md

 if you refresh the remote repository you should now see the files of your local repository.

 ## 2.4) Pushing
-if you want to push local changes to the remote repository you first need to perform a [[git4noobs#1.3) Commit new changes|commit]] on the local repository.
+if you want to push local changes to the remote repository you first need to perform a commit on the local repository.

 NOTE: when you push changes you only push the commit, uncommited changes won't be pushed to the remote.